Linking Heterogeneous Data with Coordinated Agent Flows for Social Media Analysis: Conclusion

 \section{Conclusion}

 We presented \system{}, a novel LLM agent system for analyzing heterogeneous social media data.
-By introducing a taxonomy of social media insights and a coordinated agent framework that unifies querying, mining, and visualization across tabular, textual, and network modalities, \system{} provides systematic and transparent support for human–agent collaboration.
-Through expert-centered case studies and quantitative evaluation, we demonstrated that \system{} effectively discovers diverse insights from heterogeneous data and enhances both the reliability and efficiency of social media analysis.
+By introducing a taxonomy of social media insights and a stage-synchronized coordinated framework that unifies planning and execution for querying, mining, and visualization, \system{} supports heterogeneous social media analysis across tabular, textual, and network data.
+Through expert-centered case studies and quantitative evaluation, we showed that \system{} can generate diverse and meaningful insights and support inspection and refinement of intermediate outputs in expert-facing workflows.

-\acknowledgments{ The authors wish to thank A, B, and C. This work was supported in part by a grant from XYZ (\# 12345-67890). }
+\acknowledgments{ The authors wish to thank A, B, and C. This work was supported in part by a grant from XYZ.}